History in Your Hands: Wonder Woman Edition

 Each rare book and every archival collection holds a story.
 Manuscripts and artifacts bear witness to past events, but only a careful researcher can piece together the facts of history and reveal the narrative within the collection.

 VCU Libraries Special Collections and Archives houses many fascinating rare books and primary source materials that wait for inquisitive minds to study them.
-This exhibit presents materials related to this year's VCU Common Book --The Secret History of Wonder Woman--that we believe merit further research.
+This exhibit presents materials related to the 2015 VCU Common Book --The Secret History of Wonder Woman--that we believe merit further research.

 We hope that reading the Common Book will set you on your own research journey.
 You too may find that when you take "history in your hands" you begin the process that will allow the full story to be shared.